executors/executors/wording_front_matter.md

 Reply-to:           sg1-exec@googlegroups.com

-Abstract:           This paper proposes a programming model for executors, which are modular components for creating execution.
-The design of this proposal is described in paper [P0761](https://wg21.link/P0761).
+Abstract:           This paper proposes a programming model for executors, which are modular components for creating execution, and senders, which are lazy descriptions of execution.

 ------------------------------------------------------